austenknu/GTMDeepDiver/README.md

 This project is licensed under the MIT License

-Built with for sales professionals who value systematic research and data-driven outreach.
+Built for sales professionals who value systematic research and data-driven outreach.